nuzulul/decap-cms-google-apps-script/README.md

 ### 6. Publish

-Publish your Decap CMS and open it on your browser, you should see a Login with Github button
+Publish your Decap CMS and open it on your browser, now you should see a Login with Github button